TaTo30/vue-pdf/README.md

 #### **@annotation** -> `object`

-Emitted when user has interaction with any annotation in document view
+Emitted when user has interaction with any annotation in document view.

 ```vue
 <template>